Aliases for TRPV4 Gene

 GeneCards Summary for TRPV4 Gene

 TRPV4 (Transient Receptor Potential Cation Channel Subfamily V Member 4) is a Protein Coding gene.
-Diseases associated with TRPV4 include Scapuloperoneal Spinal Muscular Atrophy and Spondylometaphyseal Dysplasia, Kozlowski Type.
-Among its related pathways are TRP channels and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with TRPV4 include Spondylometaphyseal Dysplasia, Kozlowski Type and Scapuloperoneal Spinal Muscular Atrophy.
+Among its related pathways are Cellular senescence (KEGG) and CREB Pathway.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is TRPV1.

 Non-selective calcium permeant cation channel involved in osmotic sensitivity and mechanosensitivity.
-Activation by exposure to hypotonicity within the physiological range exhibits an outward rectification (PubMed:18826956, PubMed:18695040).
+Activation by exposure to hypotonicity within the physiological range exhibits an outward rectification (PubMed:18826956, PubMed:18695040, PubMed:29899501).
 Also activated by heat, low pH, citrate and phorbol esters (PubMed:16293632, PubMed:18826956, PubMed:18695040, PubMed:25256292, PubMed:20037586, PubMed:21964574).
 Increase of intracellular Ca(2+) potentiates currents.
 Channel activity seems to be regulated by a calmodulin-dependent mechanism with a negative feedback mechanism (PubMed:12724311, PubMed:18826956).
 Promotes cell-cell junction formation in skin keratinocytes and plays an important role in the formation and/or maintenance of functional intercellular barriers (By similarity).
 Acts as a regulator of intracellular Ca(2+) in synoviocytes (PubMed:19759329).
 Plays an obligatory role as a molecular component in the nonselective cation channel activation induced by 4-alpha-phorbol 12,13-didecanoate and hypotonic stimulation in synoviocytes and also regulates production of IL-8 (PubMed:19759329).
 Together with PKD2, forms mechano- and thermosensitive channels in cilium (PubMed:18695040).
 Negatively regulates expression of PPARGC1A, UCP1, oxidative metabolism and respiration in adipocytes (By similarity).
 Regulates expression of chemokines and cytokines related to proinflammatory pathway in adipocytes (By similarity).
 Together with AQP5, controls regulatory volume decrease in salivary epithelial cells (By similarity).
 Required for normal development and maintenance of bone and cartilage (PubMed:26249260).
+In its inactive state, may sequester DDX3X at the plasma membrane.
+When activated, the interaction between both proteins is affected and DDX3X relocalizes to the nucleus (PubMed:29899501).

 Vanilloids are a group of compounds, structurally related to capsaicin, thought to exert their actions via vanilloid receptors.
 The vanilloid receptor family (TRPV) is a member of the transient receptor potential (TRP) superfamily of ion channels, and have six members (TRPV1-6).